cklim83/test_md/03_rb130_rb139/closure.md

 p results # => [0, 1, 3, 6, 10, 15]
 ```
-Though the block passed to `for_each_in` is invoked inside that method, the block still retained access to `results` array through closure.

-Where closures is really useful is when a method or block returns a closure in the form of `Proc` or `lamda` (note: we cannot return a block).
-Below is an example of a method returning a `Proc`
+Although `for_each_in` cannot access `results` array based on scoping rules, the implicit block it received enables `results` to be accessed and updated when yielded to within the method.

+Methods and block can return `Proc` or `lambda` objects (note: a block cannot be a return value) that enhances the usefulness of closures.

+**Proc as Return Value**
 ```ruby
 def sequence
   counter = 0